-Dental surgery leaders of the Greenville Health System (GHS) Medical Staff combine innovative materials, teamwork, and a supportive bedside manner to offer high-quality dental care, including advanced oral and maxillofacial surgery procedures.
-Drawing patients from Greenville, Asheville, Columbia, and areas throughout the Southeast, GHS is one of the region’s leading providers of dental surgery.
+Dental surgery leaders of the Greenville Health System (Prisma Health) Medical Staff combine innovative materials, teamwork, and a supportive bedside manner to offer high-quality dental care, including advanced oral and maxillofacial surgery procedures.
+Drawing patients from Greenville, Asheville, Columbia, and areas throughout the Southeast, Prisma Health is one of the region’s leading providers of dental surgery.

 “In just two or three generations, dentistry has seen a huge improvement in people keeping their teeth.”